aleembeyg/nextjs-boilerplate/README.md

-This is a [Next.js](https://nextjs.org/) boilerplate with Material UI.
+This is a [Next.js](https://nextjs.org/) boilerplate with Bootstrap 5.

 After download, please open this project in VS Code and use this command in terminal "npm i"

-## Demo
-App Demo is available on [TalkHome Demo App](https://nextjs-boilerplate-aleembeyg.vercel.app/)

 ## Packages Detail:
 ### State Management Packages